 Ms. Andreozzi has been teaching since 1978 and brings vast expertise in understanding various learning styles and determining the appropriate accommodations and modifications to ensure student success.
 Prior to Gould, she worked in a private country day school providing academic support for students with a variety of learning profiles.
 She consulted with admissions and was responsible for reviewing educational evaluations to determine best teaching practices.
-Outside the Gould community, Ms. Andreozzi is a member of the Board of Trustees for the Maine Women’s Fund and is an active volunteer for a program in Guatemala called Safe Passage.
-She lives on campus and has four children (and a son-in-law and daughter-in-law): Jessica, Sarah, Rocky and Samantha.
-Her family has grown with the arrival of her grandsons, Dusty and Jackson.
+Outside the Gould community, Ms. Andreozzi is a former member of the Board of Trustees for the Maine Women’s Fund and is an active volunteer for a program in Guatemala called Safe Passage.
+She lives in Portland, Maine and has four children (and a son-in-law and daughter-in-law): Jessica, Sarah, Rocky and Samantha.
+Her family has grown with the additions of her grandsons, Dusty and Jax.
 She loves Maine winters and is passionate about doing everything and anything outdoors.

 Mrs. Aron is the Gift Accountant and Administrative Assistant for Development and Alumni Relations.
 Want an event date, reservation, or message relayed?
 Mrs. Aron can help you get prompt answers to those questions and more.
 She and her husband, John, live in Upton, Maine where they raised two daughters.
 Outside of Gould she serves on the Upton board of Selectmen and has one cat named Garfield, as well as a beagle named Sophie.
 Mrs. Aron enjoys spending time with family and working on the house that she and her husband designed and built.